danielj0nes/propaganda-detection/prompt_response_testing.md

 * Name-Calling: No, the text does not attack an object/subject with an insulting label.
 * Reduction ad Hitlerum: No, the text does not disapprove of an idea by suggesting it is popular with groups hated by the audience.
 * Bandwagon: No, the text does not appeal to the popularity of an idea.
-* Casual Oversimplification: No, the text does not assume a simple cause for a complex event.
+* Causal oversimplifcation: No, the text does not assume a simple cause for a complex event.
 * Obfuscation, Intentional Vagueness: No, the text does not use deliberately unclear and obscure expressions to confuse the audience.
 * Appeal to Authority: Yes, the text uses the authority of the US ambassador to the UN as evidence.
 * Black & White Fallacy: No, the text does not present only two options among many.